meli1022/CP386-Assignment-4/README.md

 This program implements the  banker's algorithm and best-fit algorithm.

 **Makefile:**
-The purpose of the makefile file is to be easily build an executable that might take many commands to create.
+The purpose of the makefile file is to easily build an executable that might take many commands to create.

 **Features:**
 The features of the banker algorithm program include: